mehakfromdelhi/mehakthecat/README.md

 - `Vugru CSS.css` - Main stylesheet
 - `clientview.css` - Client dashboard styles

+### Firebase Integration Files (Optional)
+- `firebase-config.js` - Initializes Firebase App, Firestore, Storage, and Auth; exposes `FirebaseService`
+- `firebase-photo-service.js` - Uploads photos to Firebase Storage and stores photo metadata in Firestore (versions, status, etc.)
+- `firebase-comment-service.js` - Stores comments and comment metadata in Firestore, with status and replies
+- `firebase-integration-layer.js` - Defines `StorageAdapter`, which uses Firebase when available and falls back to `PhotoStorageManager` / `CommentsManager` otherwise
+- `QUICK_START.md` - 5-minute guide to creating a Firebase project and wiring in your config
+- `FIREBASE_SETUP.md` / `FIREBASE_STRUCTURE.md` - Detailed setup, recommended Firestore/Storage structure, and security rules

 ## Usage

 ### For Agents
 1. Login with agent credentials
 2. View projects in the Project Management Dashboard
-3. Click on a project to open the Photo Dashboard
+3. Click on a project card to open the Photo Dashboard (passes `projectId` and selected project into the photo view)
-4. Upload photos, view client comments, and manage project status
+4. Upload photos, view client comments, and manage project status from the photo dashboard
 5. Use Calendar view to see deadlines and access projects

 ### For Clients